Canon 1D vs Panasonic ZS100

 Studio photographers will appreciate that the Canon 1D (unlike the ZS100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D and the ZS100 have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the ZS100 was followed by the Panasonic ZS200.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1D vs Panasonic ZS100